 Switch off the power supply.
-Remove all cables except the power supply.
-Now switch on the power supply and check whether the Power-LED is now permanently on.
+Remove all cables and antennas except the power supply.
+Now switch on the power supply and check whether the Power LED is now permanently on.

-Now reconnect all cables one by one and check after each step whether the Power-LED remains permanently lit.
+Now reconnect all cables and antennas one by one and check after each step whether the Power LED remains permanently lit.

 If the error occurs when connecting a specific cable, proceed to check this one more thoroughly.
-The error may reside in the external wiring, e.g. a short circuit or overload.
-Replace the faulty cable if necessary.
+There may be a fault in the external circuitry, e. g. short-circuit or overload.
+If necessary, replace faulty cables.
 Check the external power supply.